lucidrains/nuwa-pytorch/README.md

 - [x] finish 2d-nearby cross attention for sketches
 - [x] able to add convnext blocks to other layers in vqgan vae
 - [x] offer vqvae training script
+- [x] handle variable lengthed sketches, accept a mask on the sketch frames dimension
 - [ ] add cosine sim attention from swinv2 as an option
 - [ ] take care of audio transformer and cross modality attention
 - [ ] add audio transformer, and build audio / video nearby cross attention